Git Submodule

 If the submodules were not removed cleanly and there is residual information left, there will be problems to add the exact same submodules.

-Work with Submodules in Other Git Projects
+Work with Submodules In Other Git Projects

 Sometimes we would have to work on Git projects from others which contain submodules.
 After git clone, we actually would not have the submodules cloned.